LordDashMe/php-mailchimp/README.md

 $response = $mailchimp->getResponse();
 ```

-- Also can be done by the below implementation:
+- Also can be done by using the below code:

 ```php
 <?php